c4software/pyopds-server/README.md

 # PyOPDS Server - OPDS Server for EPUB Library

 This project is a lightweight OPDS (Open Publication Distribution System) server written in Python 3, designed to expose a library of EPUB files stored in a local directory, compatible with clients like Calibre, KoReader, or any other OPDS-compliant reader.
-It uses only Python's standard libraries and `ebooklib` to extract metadata from EPUB files.
+It uses only Python's standard libraries.

 ## Features